Insights Payroll

 Where employment is transferred from one establishment to another within the same group under a documented arrangement, prior service may aggregate for gratuity calculation.
 The exact treatment depends on the transfer agreement and MoHRE registration; verify before relying on aggregation.

-A full settlement, worked end to end
+End of service benefits calculation, worked end to end

 To make the components concrete, consider an employee resigning after 6 years of continuous service on the following package: basic salary AED 8,000, housing allowance AED 3,000, transport allowance AED 800, total gross AED 11,800 per month.
 At resignation date, the employee has 12 days of accrued unused annual leave, 5 days of unpaid wages for the partial final month, and 30 days of contractual notice served.